 高级检索+

-Research on rheological properties and model construction of full liquid pig manure
+Analysis on rheological properties and model construction of full liquid pig manure

-Abstract: Full-liquid pig manure typically exhibits high total solids (TS) content and complex non-Newtonian flow behavior, which substantially affect the mechanical applicability, transport energy demand, and uniformity of land application.
-These rheological constraints often hinder the efficiency of manure handling systems, particularly in cold regions where low temperatures exacerbate flow resistance.
-To address the limitations of traditional analysis and the lack of systematic parameter optimization, this study adopted a stepwise experimental strategy combining single-factor experiments with Response Surface Methodology (RSM) to quantitatively investigate rheological mechanisms and optimize transport parameters.
-First, single-factor experiments were conducted using TS levels ranging from 0.24% to 15.29%, temperatures from 5 ℃ to 35 ℃, and shear rates from 2 to 600 s-1.
-Steady-state rheological tests confirmed that pig manure is a typical pseudoplastic fluid.
-TS was identified as the dominant factor affecting apparent viscosity, with a critical threshold observed at 4.28% TS, marking the transition from weakly non-Newtonian to strongly shear-thinning behavior.
-Furthermore, a critical shear rate of approximately 158 s-1 was determined based on the rheological curves; beyond this threshold, the flocculent structure of the fluid was fully disrupted, and viscosity approached a stable limit (<10 mPa·s).
-Building on these preliminary findings, a three-factor, three-level Box-Behnken Design (BBD) was employed to optimize the process specifically for challenging engineering conditions (High TS >10%, Low Temperature 5-15 ℃).
-A log-transformed quadratic regression model was constructed to accurately predict apparent viscosity.
-Contrary to previous single-factor observations where temperature effects appeared negligible, the RSM analysis revealed significant main effects of temperature (P<0.01) and a significant interaction between TS and temperature (P< 0.05).
-The study elucidated a strong concentration-dependent thermal sensitivity: while temperature had minimal effect at low TS, the coupling of low temperature (5 ℃) and high TS (>10%) triggered a "low-temperature locking effect."
-This phenomenon caused an exponential increase in viscosity due to reduced molecular thermal motion and enhanced hydrogen bonding networks among solid particles.
-To minimize transport energy consumption while ensuring efficient nutrient loading, numerical optimization was performed under winter operating constraints.
-The optimal parameters were identified as: TS of 10.0%, temperature of 15.0 ℃, and shear rate of 136.1 s-1.
-The model's reliability was confirmed by validation experiments, which showed a relative error of less than 5% between predicted and measured values.
-Notably, the optimized shear rate (136.1 s-1) is lower than the critical value (158 s-1), indicating that ideal viscosity reduction can be achieved at an energy-efficiency inflection point without pursuing excessive rotational speeds.
-In conclusion, this study quantitatively clarifies the synergistic effects of TS, temperature, and shear rate on manure rheology.
-The validated model provides a theoretical basis for the precise matching of pump power and mixer design to prevent dead zones.
-Crucially, it suggests that for winter transport of high-solids manure, implementing heat tracing (maintaining ≥15 ℃) is a more energy-efficient strategy than solely increasing pumping power to overcome the "low-temperature, high-solid" viscosity barrier.
+Abstract: Full-liquid pig manure is characterized by the high total solids (TS) content and complex non-Newtonian flow behavior, leading to variation in mechanical performance, transport energy demand, and land application.
+The rheological constraints can often hinder the efficiency of manure handling, particularly in cold regions where low temperatures exacerbate flow resistance.
+This study aims to quantitatively investigate rheological properties and model construction of full liquid pig manure.
+A stepwise experiment was also adopted to combine the single-factor simulations with the response surface method (RSM).
+A systematic optimization of parameters was finally implemented after simulation.
+Among them, 1) single-factor experiments were conducted using TS levels ranging from 0.24% to 15.29%, temperatures from 5 to 35℃, and shear rates from 2 to 600 s-1.
+Steady-state rheological tests confirmed that pig manure was a typical pseudoplastic fluid.
+TS was identified as the dominant factor on the apparent viscosity, with a critical threshold at 4.28% TS, leading to the transition from weakly non-Newtonian to strongly shear-thinning behavior.
+2) A critical shear rate of approximately 158 s-1 was determined using the rheological curves.
+The flocculent structure of the fluid was fully disrupted beyond this threshold, and the viscosity approached a stable limit (<10 mPa·s).
+3) A three-factor, three-level Box-Behnken Design (BBD) was employed to optimize the process specifically for engineering conditions (High TS >10%, and Low Temperature 5-15 ℃).
+A log-transformed quadratic regression was constructed to accurately predict apparent viscosity.
+4) RSM analysis revealed that there were significant main effects of temperature (P<0.01) and a significant interaction between TS and temperature (P<0.05), contrary to previous single-factor observations with negligible temperature effects.
+There was a strong concentration-dependent thermal sensitivity: While temperature had the minimal effect at low TS, the coupling of low temperature (5 ℃) and high TS (>10%) also triggered a "low-temperature locking effect."
+There was an exponential increase in viscosity due to reduced molecular thermal motion and enhanced hydrogen bonding networks among solid particles.
+Numerical optimization was performed to minimize transport energy consumption for the highly efficient nutrient loading.
+The optimal parameters were identified as: TS of 10.0%, temperature of 15.0 ℃, and shear rate of 136.1 s-1 under winter operating constraints.
+Validation experiments showed that there was a relative error of less than 5% between predicted and measured values, indicating the high reliability of the model.
+Notably, the optimal shear rate (136.1 s-1) was lower than the critical value (158 s-1), indicating the ideal viscosity reduction at an energy-efficiency inflection point without pursuing excessive rotational speeds.
+In conclusion, there were synergistic effects of TS, temperature, and shear rate on manure rheology.
+The improved model can provide a theoretical basis for the precise matching of pump power and mixer design to prevent dead zones.
+Crucially, heat tracing (maintaining ≥15°C) was a more energy-efficient strategy than only increasing pumping power to overcome the "low-temperature, high-solid" viscosity barrier in the winter transport of high-solids manure.

 /